-Creatine is not a hormone so it doesn't work like steroids do.
+Creatine is not a hormone so it doesn't work as steroids do.
 Rather it’s a compound the body uses when it has to make energy very, very fast.
 For the biology people reading this creatine donates its phosphate atom to ADP to remake the ATP molecule.
 This happens very fast, faster than other energy pathways (like burning fat or burning carbs).

 The body naturally makes about 1-2 grams of creatine naturally.
 We make it from the amino acids:

 Vegetarians /vegans likely get less creatine in their diet because they avoid foods that contain it.
-On the plus side, vegetarians absorb creatine better than meat eaters.
+On the plus side, vegetarians absorb creatine better than meat-eaters.

 The form used in most dietary supplements is creatine monohydrate.
 This is converted to phospho-creatine in the body.
 It's phosphocreatine that we use when we are exercising.

 Some supplements contain different forms of creatine like: